 There’s a good chance you regularly use a voice assistant to help out at home — in the U.S. alone, 112.8 million people use their voice assistant every single day!
 While you may be used to asking for help with a recipe, to hear the weather, play music, or other household tasks, did you know your voice assistant can handle all sorts of work-related tasks?

-By connecting your Google Assistant or Amazon Alexa, you can create all sorts of custom Applets that help make working from home a little easier.
+By connecting your Google Assistant, you can create all sorts of custom Applets that help make working from home a little easier.
 You can send a message to a Slack channel while moving laundry into the dryer, create a new Trello card while getting dressed, or add an item to your to-do list while cooking dinner.